csuper/csuper.github.io/nine_names.md

 layout: default
 ---

-# We have a road in Eureka Springs which name changes 9 times in less than one mile.
+# The one road with nine names in Eureka Springs.

 <a href="https://csuper.us/assets/img/NineNamesFINAL.png"><img src="https://csuper.us/assets/img/NineNamesFINAL.png" alt="Road with Nine Names" /></a>